nightwatchcybersecurity/icecrust_canary_example/docs/index.md

 website status page here: [icetrust_uptime.nightwatchcybersecurity.com](https://icetrust_uptime.nightwatchcybersecurity.com/) These projects were selected from the lists found in our ["dont_curl_and_bash" project](https://github.com/nightwatchcybersecurity/dont_curl_and_bash).

+# Twitter account
+You can also see results here: [@icetrustmonitor](https://twitter.com/icetrustmonitor)

 # Verification results - using checksums or PGP
 {% include results_table.md content="verify" %}